leewallen/temp-watcher/README.md

 ## Project Inspiration

 I started with [Hunter Johnston's](https://github.com/huntabyte) [TIG stack repo](https://github.com/huntabyte/tig-stack.git).
 I first watched [Hunter's video on YouTube](https://youtu.be/QGG_76OmRnA).
 The video is concise and has great information.
 Hunter communicates very clearly, and his YouTube channel looks like it has some great content.

-### Provision a Grafana dashboard and sending metrics to InfluxDB

 I also used [Benjamin Cremer's](https://github.com/bcremer) [docker-telegraf-influx-grafana-stack repo](https://github.com/bcremer/docker-telegraf-influx-grafana-stack) as an example of how to provision a Grafana dashboard.
 I had started a simple python project for playing around with my Phillip's Hue motion sensor using the Hue API, so I used that app with statsd in a way similar to Benjamin's python metric producing python app.